anwarmamat/cmsc330spring19-public/project1/README.md

   ...
 ```

 A standard maze file may contain invalid lines due to formatting and/or cell opening agreement issues; however, there will not be a line that has both formatting and cell opening agreement issues.
-Any maze file containing an cell opening agreement issue will have a validly formatted header line describing the size, start and end of the maze.
+Any maze file containing a cell opening agreement issue will have a validly formatted header line describing the size, start and end of the maze.

+If a cell is not defined in the file or is not formatted correctly, this cell acts as a wildcard.
+This means the cell is undefined (neither open or closed), and is simply defined by its adjacent cells (i.e., the openings/walls of the neighbors define the cell).